flock-community/kmapper/README.md

 # KMapper

-A Kotlin compiler plugin that automatically generates mapping methods for annotated classes.
+A Kotlin compiler plugin that automatically generates mapping methods between data classes using a fluent DSL.

 ## Overview

-KMapper is a Kotlin compiler plugin that provides code generation capabilities through annotations.
-When you annotate a class with `@Flock`, the plugin automatically generates a `flock()` method that returns a formatted string representation of the class.
+KMapper is a Kotlin compiler plugin that provides code generation capabilities for mapping between data classes.
+It uses a fluent DSL syntax with the `mapper` extension function to transform objects from one type to another, with compile-time validation to ensure all required constructor parameters are mapped.

 ## Features

 - **Kotlin 2.0+ Support**: Built with K2 compiler support (Kotlin 2.2.20-RC)
-- **Annotation-Driven**: Simple `@Flock` annotation to trigger code generation
+- **Fluent DSL**: Intuitive mapping syntax with `to::property map value`
-- **Zero Runtime Dependencies**: Pure compile-time code generation
+- **Compile-time Validation**: Ensures all required constructor parameters are mapped
 - **IR-Based Generation**: Uses Kotlin's IR (Intermediate Representation) for robust code generation

 ## Requirements